awsdocs/amazon-ec2-user-guide/doc_source/compute-optimized-instances.md

 ## Release notes<a name="compute-instance-limits"></a>
 + C5 and C5d instances feature a 3\.1 GHz Intel Xeon Platinum 8000 series processor from either the first generation \(Skylake\-SP\) or second generation \(Cascade Lake\)\.
 + C5a and C5ad instances feature a second\-generation AMD EPYC processor \(Rome\) running at frequencies as high as 3\.3\.
 GHz\.
-+ C6g and C6gd instances feature an AWS Graviton2 processor based on 64\-bit Arm architecture\.
++ C6g, C6gd instances feature an AWS Graviton2 processor based on 64\-bit Arm architecture\.
-+ C4 instances and instances based on the [Nitro System](instance-types.md#ec2-nitro-instances) require 64\-bit EBS\-backed HVM AMIs\.
++ C4 instances and instances built on the [Nitro System](instance-types.md#ec2-nitro-instances) require 64\-bit EBS\-backed HVM AMIs\.
 They have high\-memory and require a 64\-bit operating system to take advantage of that capacity\.
 HVM AMIs provide superior performance in comparison to paravirtual \(PV\) AMIs on high\-memory instance types\.
 In addition, you must use an HVM AMI to take advantage of enhanced networking\.
 + Instances built on the Nitro System have the following requirements:
   + [NVMe drivers](nvme-ebs-volumes.md) must be installed
   + [Elastic Network Adapter \(ENA\) drivers](enhanced-networking-ena.md) must be installed